eshanim/petition-signer/README.md

   - if you want to stop before it's done:
     - close your terminal (terminate the whole window)
   - if there was any errors with any links, they'll be listed at the end so you can manually sign them
+  - if you're getting a "try again" error on change.org, note the number of the last petition you signed (printed on terminal), and try again later using that number when it asks for `link start index`

 ## Notes